zakaziko99/assets-bootstrap-sass-bower-gulp/README.md

 #### Prerequisites (for everyone)

-The '**MagicBox**' Symfony2 application requires the following major dependencies:
+The '**MB**' Symfony2 application requires the following major dependencies:

 - Composer, a Dependency Manager for PHP modules.
 - Node.js, used to run JavaScript tools from the command line.